Greenwavemonster/insta_mapper/README.md

 I just had the crazy idea to combine it to create a chart wich will visually show who follows who.
-(Kind of like https://github.com/KiranGershenfeld/VisualizingTwitchCommunities did) Ill defenetly do that since its less complicated than I expected... still its gonna need a lot of time :)
+(Kind of like https://github.com/KiranGershenfeld/VisualizingTwitchCommunities did) Ill defenetly do that (in a simpler way)... still its gonna need a lot of time :)

+- Greenwave